ItalyPaleAle/WithBlueInk/content/post/2020-05-17-how-and-why-to-sign-git-commits.md

 ### About signatures

-When you sign a message, you're adding a cryptographically-strong proof that you (*or someone in possess of your private key*) wrote that, and that the message was not tampered with.
+When you sign a message, you're adding a cryptographically-strong proof that you (*or someone in possessesion of your private key*) wrote that, and that the message was not tampered with.

 For example, let's say that you want to send a message to your friend saying "You and I will meet tomorrow at 11.30am".
 You want your friend to be 100% sure that the message came from you, and you want to make sure that no one can change its content (e.g. changing from 11.30am to 1pm).
 You can do that by adding a cryptographic signature to the message.